tinyclub/linux-lab/README.md

 * buildroot: `configs/qemu_ARCH_BOARD_defconfig`
 * kernel: `board/qemu/ARCH-BOARD/linux-VERSION.config`

-To start a new ARCH, BOARD and linux VERSION test, please based on it.
+To add a new ARCH, BOARD and linux VERSION test, please based on it.

+## Notes

+### Note1

-Note1: different qemu version uses different kernel VERSION, so, to find the suitable kernel version, we can checkout different git tags.
+Different qemu version uses different kernel VERSION, so, to find the suitable kernel version, we can checkout different git tags.

+### Note2

-Note2: If nfs or tftpboot not work, please run `modprobe nfsd` in host side and restart the net services via `/configs/tools/restart-net-servers.sh` and please make sure not use `tools/docker/trun`.
+If nfs or tftpboot not work, please run `modprobe nfsd` in host side and restart the net services via `/configs/tools/restart-net-servers.sh` and please make sure not use `tools/docker/trun`.